devfabiosilva/nakamoto/README.md

 # Nakamoto

-Nakamoto is a 2 layer encryption tool to protect your data and your cyptocurrency pryvate keys
+Nakamoto is a 2 layer encryption tool to protect your data and your cryptocurrency private keys

 ## Usage